cds-swinburne/Hartoyo-et-al-2020-DATA-n-CODE/README.md

 ## Datasets

-The "Hartoyo et al. (2020) datasets" folder contains the main and the most important datasets used and generated in Hartoyo et al. (2019)
+The "Datasets" folder contains the main and the most important datasets used and generated in Hartoyo et al. (2020)

 ```
-82x73_target_spectra.mat : dataset of the 82 experimental spectra we fit the neural population model to
+82x2x73_alpha_blocking_spectra.mat : dataset of the 82 pairs of eyes-closed (EC) and eyes-open (EO) experimental spectra we fit the neural population model to
 ```

 ```